pflnh/CoreAnimationCode/README.md

 # Core Animation Code

 These are code examples for the book _iOS Core Animation Advanced Techniques_ written by Nick Lockwood, include code examples from Chapter 1 to Chapter 9.
-The rest will be included later.
+The rest six chapters will be included later.

-The tree of the repo:
+Recently, I'm reading the book.
+I think I should write some code.
+So I copy and paste the easy part from the book to Xcode, and write the hard part bodily after I understand well.
+Gradually, I accumulate these code examples.

+## Directory Tree

 ```
 .